 Similarly, for further market expansion of Freepik's offering the opportunities are endless:

 "Moreover, by leveraging EQT's digital expertise and global presence, Freepik plans to further penetrate existing markets, such as US and Asia, ultimately, aiming to become the market leading and go-to platform for online content creators and functional users around the world." - EQT group, press release.

 3. Underpriced deals within SAAS and Marketplace

 It does not come as a huge surprise that both of these acquisitions happen to fall under the right now, for international investors, super attractive verticals referred to as SAAS, Software-as-a-service (idealista) and Marketplace (Freepik).
 As European VC's increase presence in Spain looking for startups, these verticals, adding Fintech, seem to be the most appealing.

-Personally I'm hoping for international investors to also realize the potential in putting their money into some of the impressive deep tech companies being built in Spain but for now these SAAS and Marketplace deals surely serve as powerful eye-openers to dive deeper.
+I'm hoping for international investors to also realize the potential of putting their money into some of the impressive deep tech companies being built in Spain but for now these SAAS and Marketplace deals surely serve as powerful eye-openers to dive deeper.

 --> I would love for you to share your thoughts or opinions in the comment section.

 By Caroline Lagergren, founder of Expand To Spain